Nothing about us without us: Disasters and disabilities

 People living with disabilities need to be included in all phases of the disaster management process, including planning, mitigation, response and recovery.

-CDP’s director of learning and partnerships, Tanya Gulliver-Garcia, will moderate this webinar that will highlight the interconnections between disasters and disabilities.
-Panelists will discuss the various ways in which disaster inclusion can be practiced.
+The webinar highlighted the interconnections between disasters and disabilities, and panelists discussed the various ways in which disaster inclusion can be practiced.

 - Nikki Brown-Booker, Program Officer, Disability Inclusion Fund at Borealis Philanthropy